 Snapshot: The singing child evacuees of World War II

-IN JUNE 1940 THE threat of a German invasion of Britain became a real possibility as Nazi troops advanced across Western Europe.
-Thousands of children had already been despatched by parents to the perceived safety of relatives outside of the European theatre of war.
+In June 1940, the threat of a German invasion of Britain became a real possibility as Nazi troops advanced across Western Europe.
+Thousands of children had already been dispatched by parents to the perceived safety of relatives outside of the European theatre of war.
 Churchill’s government sought to provide a similar opportunity for children of less affluent parents.
 That month it established the Children’s Overseas Reception Board (CORB), and, within a fortnight, more than 200,000 requests had been received from desperate parents seeking to save children from the enemy now virtually at their gates and the bombs raining down nightly from the skies above.

 Between July and October, 3100 children were shipped off to corners of the empire, including Canada, South Africa, New Zealand and Australia.
 The benefits of evacuation were deemed to outweigh risks posed by the German U-Boats en route.
 Each ship sailed with an escort of warships and merchant ships commandeered for the war effort.
 Three of the ships sailed from Liverpool bound for Australia carrying 577 children.